GabrielHub/UniversitySimulator/README.md

 	Events can be helpful or damaging.
 Currently based on a random value

 ### UI/UX
-(Based on rimworld UI?)

 - Tabs on the bottom of the screen for **Event Log** and one for each resource to manage them.
 - The **Event Log** tab, will open or close a transparent Event Log Object in the top middle of the screen.
 - **Event Log** will be a "simple messaging system which will allow items in our projects to subscribe to events, and have events trigger actions in our games.
 This will reduce dependencies and allow easier maintenance of our projects."
-(There's a Unity tutorial on how to do this on the unity website)
 - **Play / Pause** button will be on the bottom right above the tabs
 - **Resources** will be in the top left
+- Tabs include a **Buy Menu**, an **Advanced Stats** tab, and an **Interactables** tab.

-### Resources:
+### Balance and Difficulty:

 Rules for resources (every turn):
 	Look at Google Slides Chart